klaxalk/epigen/README.md

 This piece of software allows to create profiles in linux _dotfiles_.
 The profiles can be maintained within a single branch on git, which streamlines the proces of sharing configuration between various devices and even users, both of which might need minor customizations in othewise mostly universal set of files.
+Morover, profiles are "must have" for switching colorschemes.
 The authors personal experience suggests that maintaining minor customizations in git branches often leads to difficult rebasing, which generally slows down the process of pushing new changes from any devices to any other device, resulting in fractured setup.
 Thus appeared the idea to contain each version of the configuration within the file.
 The section will be activated by uncommenting it only on the device (or by a user) which it is meant for.
 This repository provides the basic building block for such utility, the commenting and uncommenting.
-The full functionality of the described profile switching is provided by a wrapper utility [dotprofiler](https://github.com/klaxalk/dotprofiler).
+The full functionality of the described profile switching is provided by the wrapper utility [dotprofiler](https://github.com/klaxalk/dotprofiler).

 ## Dependencies